What does it take to begin and sustain an operational excellence improvement effort?

 How does operational excellence compare to process excellence?

-My operations background as a production supervisor and plant manager influences my answer to this question to some degree.
-To me, process excellence reflects a broader focus than operational excellence does.
 For example, with a process excellence focus, leaders expect groups like the sales force, marketing department, and upper management teams to also consistently improve the processes they own, just like the people in operations do.

 I see the phrase “operational excellence” as being potentially restrictive.
 Process excellence encompasses all work, whereas operational excellence may focus more on those processes that exist directly in the value stream.

-My preference is to pursue process excellence over operational excellence.
-The superior results that Baldrige recipient organizations are able to sustain convince me that we should view ALL WORK as a process.
 Many lean initiatives are difficult to sustain simply because we fail to involve all work groups in the lean effort.
 In other words, the operations people make improvements, but the sales and marketing teams fail to improve in a similar manner.

 In turn, companies find that they need to layoff people as a result of their lean operations improvements.
 They fail to use the time and money they save to support sales growth from current and new customers.
 Has a narrow operational excellence focus made it difficult to sustain your improvement initiatives?